aragon/sdk/javascript/modules/ipfs/README.md

 # Aragon JS SDK IPFS

 @aragon/sdk-ifps provides a wrapper to send requests to an IPFS Cluster using the IPFS API.
-It supports standard operations as well as streamed requests.
+It supports standard requests as well as streamed requests.

 # Installation